-I'm a professor in the Humanities program (now part of the School of Humanities and Liberal Studies, of which I am currently director), where I teach undergraduate and graduate courses focusing on American culture, music and society; literary and musical modernisms; literary and cultural theory; and, when I get a chance, the culture and history of New Orleans.
+I'm a professor in the Humanities program, where I teach undergraduate and graduate courses focusing on American culture, music and society; literary and musical modernisms; literary and cultural theory; and, when I get a chance, the culture and history of New Orleans.

 My scholarly work has focused on music's place in American cultures and imaginations.
 In a series of articles and then my first book, Sounding Real: Musicality and American Literature at the Turn of the Twentieth Century, I explored a pivotal moment in American music (with the rise of Tin Pan Alley, ragtime, "Indianist" composers, and American divas) as it was registered by and in American fiction.

 Since then, I've moved from thinking about the representation of musicality to thinking about its formation.
 I'm interested in how people, cultures, and subcultures become musical.
 I ask what forms of musical literacy are available in particular times and place and how different forms of literacy are promoted, abandoned, or suppressed.
 These questions have informed work on a new book (tentatively called Democratizing Music: Émigré European Modernists and American Musical Literacy) that traces the efforts of a group of avant-garde émigré musicians to inform and reform American musical literacy in the decade immediately following their arrival in the 1930s.